-It’s another day & another opportunity to share a FREE crochet pattern, the Airy Shrug.
+It’s another day & another opportunity to share a FREE crochet pattern, the Crochet Rectangle Shrug.

 This crochet pattern is the lightest & most summer friendly crochet shrug pattern.
-It had to have the name Airy Shrug, because it’s so light weight.
 The crochet stitch details makes it both decorative & airy for spring & summer.

 So it’s not your typical bum hugging shrug, but rather a quite short one.
 An idea & shape, which I found that I fell in love with more & more as I made it.
 It makes so much sense when you just want to cover your shoulders & arms during summer, but not get weighed down with lots & lots of fabric.

-When designing the Airy Shrug, I did decide to use my favorite yarn.
+When designing the crochet rectangle shrug, I did decide to use my favorite yarn.
 The yarn is from Wool & the Gang & it’s their Shiny Happy Cotton.
 You just have to love it!

 The yarn is super soft & works really good for spring & summer crochet garments.